Violin · Viola · Cello · Piano

 How to get started with Suzuki lessons

-Potential new students and their families first com to observe a Suzuki lesson at Sound Crossing.
+Potential new students and their families first come to observe a Suzuki lesson at Sound Crossing.
 In addition to attending their child’s lessons, parents of new students are required to attend 4 Suzuki Parent Classes.

 Suzuki Group Classes

 Group classes are included in tuition for all Suzuki students taking private lessons at Sound Crossing.
 These classes are open to students participating in a school Suzuki program or students who study privately with a Suzuki teacher who does not have the ability to offer group classes.
-Suzuki students in book 3 and up participate in our Suzuki Chamber Program.